Hicron Software House partners up with Pangea.ai

 NoSQL is a database management system that is non-relational (DBMS for short) and doesn’t allow you to follow all the rules of relational type, as well as you cannot use traditional SQL to query any data here.

-What companies and platforms are using Azure?
+What companies and platforms are using Microsoft Azure?
 Let’s see some of them:

 Not only small companies or companies with a solid position